jodienorris030/notes/README.md

 # 2023-12-31
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, taking into account the complexity and your own availability.
 Finally, use task management tools and versions control systems to keep your code organized and easy to maintain.
 Remember to take breaks and avoid multitasking, which can lead to mistakes and decreased efficiency.
 By following these tips, you will be able to better manage your workload and create high-quality software.

+# 2024-01-01
+- Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.
+This quote serves as a reminder that over-optimizing code before understanding its actual performance bottlenecks can lead to unnecessary complexity, harder maintenance, and potentially worse overall system performance.
+Focus on writing clean, readable, and maintainable code first, then optimize where profiling indicates a genuine need.
+Remember, clarity trumps premature optimization.